Five Rainy Day Activities in Southern Pennsylvania

 This is a great experience for a rainy day.
 There are three different ticket types to choose from – the museum alone, the museum plus the ice cream taste lab and the museum plus the taste lab and the ice tea experience.
 We went for the museum and ice cream, and did the lab first.
 They give you a LOT of ice cream!
 It took about 45 minutes – everyone washes their hands (it really is like a lab) and takes a seat, and you hear a bit of info about Turkey Hill.
 Then you can go ahead and start adding your flavors!
 They guide you with how many drops of concentrated flavoring to put in, and of course, you can taste test spoonfuls of your ice cream with the different flavors, which was my personal favorite part.
 There are toppings all around the walls to add in as the next step.
 The final step is adding in syrups – they show you how you can create a ripple effect with the way you stir them in, and again there are numerous flavors to choose from or combine.

-So after eating more ice cream than we should have, we set off to explore the museum.
+So after eating more ice cream than was good for us, we set off to explore the museum.
 We spent about an hour or so, and probably could have stayed even longer had we not had a sleepy three-year-old with us.
 There are lots of interactive things to do, including slides, touchscreen activities, short videos, mechanical cow milking and you can even record your own turkey hill commercial for your own invented flavor.
 Plus, free samples galore!
 Definitely a fun place and a good way to spend a rainy afternoon.

 Visit a Historic Furnace